cgarriv/Segmented-OT-Network/README.md

   - >> The packet is denied and dropped by the ACL's implicit deny rule.**
 ```

 This demonstrated the stateless nature of standard ACLs.
 A rule permitting traffic in one direction does not automatically permit the reply.
-To resolve this, I refined the ACL by adding explicit rules to allow the return traffic from the Process Cell devices back to the Supervisory devices.
+To resolve this, I refined the ACL by adding explicit rules to allow the return traffic from the Process Cell device back to the Supervisory devices.

 ```
 Router# configure terminal
 Enter configuration commands, one per line.
 End with CNTL/Z.
 Router(config)# ip access-list extended VLAN10_SEC
+Router(config-ext-nacl)# permit ip host 192.168.10.10 host 192.168.20.20
 Router(config-ext-nacl)# permit ip host 192.168.10.10 host 192.168.20.21
-Router(config-ext-nacl)# permit ip host 192.168.10.10 host 192.168.20.20
+Router(config-ext-nacl)# permit ip host 192.168.10.10 host 192.168.20.22
-Router(config-ext-nacl)# permit ip host 192.168.10.11 host 192.168.20.20
 Router(config-ext-nacl)# end
 ```
 And finally we had successful ping with 0% packet loss: